 Find college admissions consultants in your state.

-LSU, located in Baton Rouge, offers degrees in engineering, education, theater, and landscape architecture.
-For those looking to merge their faith with their education, the state also has eight religious institutions, including Catholic, Methodist, and Baptist schools.
+For students looking to merge their faith with their education, Louisiana is also home to eight religious institutions, including Catholic, Methodist, and Baptist schools.
 Prospective students can also attend one of 10 private colleges, including Tulane University and Louisiana Culinary Institute.
-Tulane University’s tuition rate is $55,000, and it is best known for its medical and law schools.
-Attorneys in Louisiana who have debt from law school may be eligible to receive $5,000 annually through the Loan Repayment Assistance Program from the Bar Foundation.

 Louisiana offers a variety of higher education experiences, serving a full range of budgetary needs and career goals.
 Find out more about earning your degree from one of Louisiana’s colleges or universities.